fprasx/unlocked/mdbook/src/code/ops/pop.md

 The rest of the function: loading the `Descriptors`, `compare_exchange`, `Backoff`, is identical.

 Like `push`, `pop` also leaks memory profusely.
-Luckily, this means that when we implement memory reclamation, it'll be the same for `push` and `pop`.
+Luckily, this means that when we implement memory reclamation, it'll be the same solution for `push` and `pop`.

 ---